 We could multiply quotations, to evidence that the myth, legend, tradition, or whatever you call it, on an Egypt repository of all the cults and all the sciences was well stabilized at the dawn of our era, to continue in time until very close to our years (5).
-In opposition, of course, to a myth more robust and highly popular, though not less unlikely, that predends the human intellect ables to grow and get out of the darkness only in Greece, around the fifth century BC and spread from there, as a “logos spermatikós ” of incredible fecundity, diffusing art, science, philosophy and reason in the universe.
+In opposition, of course, to a myth more robust and highly popular, though not less unlikely, that pretends the human intellect is able to grow and get out of the darkness only in Greece, around the fifth century BC and spread from there, as a “logos spermatikós ” of incredible fecundity, diffusing art, science, philosophy, and reason in the universe.

-We do not comment on neither one nor the other, both lacking of consistency, associated with partial views, but none the less restricted.
+We do not comment on either one or the other, both lacking of consistency, and associated with partial views, but nonetheless restricted.
 Both have, in some respects connected with the theory of cycles (6), a limited hermeneutic validity.

-It remains the curious fact, in a symbolic universe which seems very consistent over time, that the more ancient Hermetic Philosophers, until the Middle Ages, represented with the same ax the “secret fire” main instrument of the art of Alchemy, but also particularly embodiment and essential part of the Spirit.
+It remains the curious fact, in a symbolic universe that seems very consistent over time, that the more ancient Hermetic Philosophers, until the Middle Ages, represented the same “secret fire” main instrument of the art of Alchemy, but also, particularly embodiment an essential part of the Spirit.
 This analogy would perhaps make less abstruse or incomprehensible certain liturgical texts of the Egyptian temples, which give detailed instructions on a form of ‘manufacture of the gods, “which must be drawn from heaven to earth in a material medium inevitable and convenient.
 So in the morning, for example, the priest was to “render to God its soul”, that is, fix it in certain ways in the statue or the chosen representation.

-Here, again, “soul” for BA is forced and rough translation, if we consider that being an option which only have “dead” and “gods”, and that’s appearing to be a their function of embodiment.
+Here, again, “soul” for BA is a forced and rough translation if we consider that being an option that only has “dead” and “gods”, and that’s appearing to be their function of embodiment.

 Note that in ancient Egyptian did not exist the vowel “e”, it had been introduced to facilitate the pronunciation of words whose vocalization is not known.
-So it is given, in plural, the same name to the sacred books of the library or the temples, which are described in the rites or myths in which the imaginary aspects are made visible (9).
+So it is given, in the plural, the same name as the sacred books of the library or the temples, which are described in the rites or myths in which the imaginary aspects are made visible (9).

-The gods, abandoning the land, will return to heaven, they will leave Egypt, this land, which was the home of the sacred liturgy, now widow of its gods, no longer enjoys their presence ..
+The gods, abandoning the land, will return to heaven, they will leave Egypt, this land, which was the home of the sacred liturgy, now the widow of its gods, no longer enjoys their presence.

-Tourists admire the hard work of craftsmanship, the scholar desperately tries banal sources providing peace of mind, the manufacturer denies the most obvious questions, and the ecclesiastic, envious keeper of buildings that do not belong, deforms their moral dogmas.
+Tourists admire the hard work of craftsmanship, scholar desperately tries banal sources to provide peace of mind, the manufacturer denies the most obvious questions, and the ecclesiastic, envious keeper of buildings that do not belong, deforms their moral dogmas.

 Yet something transpires.
-Targeted reports, precise guidelines, eerie colors, unusual perspectives, transparent stories, all creates reasonable doubt.
-So the honest scholars finally concede to these unbearable Egyptians at least one unique mythopoetic talent.
+Targeted reports, precise guidelines, eerie colors, unusual perspectives, and transparent stories, all create reasonable doubt.
+So the honest scholars finally concede to this unbearable Egyptians at least one unique mythopoetic talent.
 A curious power that allowed, from the very beginning, an unquestionable unity between what we today call “religion” and the physical sciences or natural sciences.
-So much those phenomena appear interconnected to the myths, the liturgies, that, for convenience of language, we will continue to call them “gods”.
-Finally it is stated: “… the religious documents were related to a representation of a universe so meticulous and detailed, that religion had to be a real theoretical physics, having in itself all the elements of a cosmology, cosmogony, which tended to become as a result of cyclical concept of ‘universe … “(12).
+So much those phenomena appear interconnected to the myths, the liturgies, that, for convenience of language, we will continue to call “gods”.
+Finally, it is stated: “… the religious documents were related to a representation of a universe so meticulous and detailed, that religion had to be a real theoretical physics, having in itself all the elements of cosmology, cosmogony, which tended to become as a result of the cyclical concept of ‘universe … “(12).

 The conclusion of the “religious of the Benedictine congregation of St. Maurus,” seems a bit ‘too spagyric and limited.
 We prefer a more correct and complete practice of Alchemy.
 As well as defined it for us once, masterfully, Eugene Canseliet: Experimental Metaphysics.

-A cosmology or cosmogony, then, may well come from the empirical vision, and not only from mental, of a mineral and metallic microcosm subject to all the cycles of Nature, to the Artist will.
-So then he can tell, teach, transform into myth, legend and fable, not the product of human imagination, but precisely what he saw.
+A cosmology or cosmogony, then, may well come from the empirical vision, and not only from the mental, of a mineral and metallic microcosm subject to all the cycles of Nature, to the Artist’s will.
+So then he can tell, teach, and transform into myth, legend, and fable, not the product of human imagination, but precisely what he saw.